Top 10 considerations for building an embedded xWDM network

 9. CWDM or DWDM?

 A common misconception is that one is cheap and one is expensive.
 This is not the case – both technologies can be used in an embedded environment (xWDM transceiver into a data switch and connecting to a multiplexer).
 And both can be used with transponders (media converter that converts SR/LR signals to CWDM or DWDM).
 A better comparison is that CWDM is limited to 16 channels (or 8 for longer distances) and that it cannot be amplified.
-DWDM offers up to 88 channels and can be amplified, and is better suited to higher order signals such as 100G and beyond.
+DWDM typically offers 40 or p to 80 channels and can be amplified, and is better suited to higher order signals such as 100G and beyond.

 10. Encrypting the signals